As of April 24, 2026

 [Broward County Judicial Complex 500-Car Garage (District 4)]

 Knocking down of the Old Courthouse will allow for construction to proceed.
-The notice to proceed for early bid items was issued to the Managing General Contractor (MGC) September 18, 2025, allowing it to procure long-lead items prior to construction commencement.
-Construction of the Garage and Plaza is expected to commence in Summer 2026 and extend for approximately 16 months (i.e., project completion attainment in November 2027), noting that the parking garage completion is expected to occur in mid-2027.
+The notice to proceed for early bid items was issued to the Managing General Contractor (MGC) on September 18, 2025, allowing it to procure long-lead items prior to construction commencement.
+Construction of the Garage and Plaza is expected to commence near the end of 2026 and extend for approximately 16 months (i.e., project completion attainment in April 2028), noting that the parking garage completion is expected to occur in late 2027.
 The contract for construction, including the revised project budget, was approved at the January 22, 2026, Board of County Commissioners (BCC) regular meeting.

 3. Commission Building (UPDATED)